kadriane/Vacuum-Gauges-Controller/README.md

 <img src="pcb/backplanebrd_3d.png" width="70%" height="70%"/>

-## Software

-Firmware implementation for the STM32 main microcontroller has been written in C language in the **`Atolic TrueStudio`** IDE.

-Console control application has been written in C++11 in the **`Visual Studio Code`** IDE.

-Author of project has been not granted with a permission for publicing source codes of firmware and console application.

 ## Prototype

+The PCB boards have been done with the use of a solder oven and standard soldering tools.

+The design of the front panel has been designed in the AutoCAD 2017 program.
+The front panel of the prototype has been done with the use of a CNC milling machine.

+The motherboard and the backplane boards are mounted to the mechanical chassis through the M3 screws and standoffs.

 ### Motherboard